davidedesi/analysis/README.md

-# analysis
+# Data Manipulation SQL and Python
-This is a personal repository where I store queries and data analysis.
-It is used as a test enviroment where I can make practice.
+This repository serves as a workspace for storing SQL queries and data analysis projects.
+It is intended as a test environment for practicing and experimenting with SQL, Python, Pandas, and other data analysis and manipulation tools.